X-CASH-official/gitbook-docs/api/namespace.md

 Array of objects with the following structure:

 * _delegateName_ - string; The delegate name.
-* _amount_ - unsigned long long; The amount that a delegate charges to register or renew a name in zachys (atomic units).
+* _amount_ - unsigned long long; The amount to register or renew a name, using this delegate in zachys (atomic units).

 ```bash
 $ curl -X GET https://api.xcash.foundation/v1/xcash/namespace/unauthorized/delegates/registered/ -H 'Accept: application/json'